 I enjoyed a brief, three-month assignment with Freedom Flyers, a nonprofit organization devoted to honoring veterans and community heroes.

 My work for Freedom Flyers involved website and social media improvements, and expansion to new platforms, prospect research, case statement enhancement, identification of new partners and making introductions, securing testimonials (GreatNonprofits), upgrading the GuideStar profile, establishing a presence on Crowdrise, and creating a new email list and email platform via iContact.
 I also produced two e-newsletters and one e-announcement.
 I left behind an enhanced Gmail account with tandem platforms Google Drive, Google Photo and YouTube, populated with a variety of helpful documents for carrying forward, including a few YouTube videos.

-My family has a history of working with representatives of the U.S. Military and in the aerospace industry, so this assignment was an enjoyable one.
-I also enjoyed meeting new friends and businesses, including RotorWash Media.
+My immediate family has a history of working with the U.S. Military in the aerospace industry, so this assignment was an enjoyable one.

 August 2015 through February 2016